new welney sign The Welney Website

 1874 Organ installed

-1887 Reredos installed to mark Queen Victori's Golden Jubilee
+1887 tiled Reredos installed on east wall below window to mark Queen Victoria's Golden Jubilee

 1907 Churchyard extended. (consecrated 1908)